-Is it to sign up or renew their membership, or to engage in a different way?
+Is it to sign up to your alumni community, or to engage in a different way?
 Defining a next step, and using this as the thread throughout your event will lead to a greater number of your attendees taking a subsequent action.

 Consider what your attendee's goals are by registering for your event.
-Are they looking to learn more about what you do, searching for best practice, or trying to connect with other members?
+Are they looking to learn more about the opportunities that come from being part of your alumni network, you do, searching for industry best practice, or trying to connect with other graduates?